 ChristianAnswers.Net WebBible Encyclopedia

-This word is once used as a descriptive designation of Jesus Christ, the Sent of the Father (Hebrews 3:1; John 20:21).
-It is, however, generally used as designating the body of disciples to whom he entrusted the organization of his church and the dissemination of his gospel, “the twelve,” as they are called (Matthew 10:1-5; Mark 3:14; 6:7; Luke 6:13; 9:1).
+It is, however, generally used as designating the body of disciples to whom Christ entrusted the organization of His Church and the dissemination of His Gospel, “the twelve” as they are called (Matthew 10:1-5; Mark 3:14; 6:7; Luke 6:13; 9:1).

 Judas Iscariot, one of “the twelve,” fell by betraying Jesus, and Matthias was his replacement (Acts 1:21).
 Saul of Tarsus was afterwards added to their number (Acts 9:3-20; 20:4; 26:15-18; 1 Timothy 1:12; 2:7; 2 Tim.
 1:11).